DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 7. Edit and Host Code with GitHub
 8. Build with Leaflet Map Code Templates
 9. Transform Your Map Data
-10. Listen, Tell, and Show Your Community Partner's Data Stories
+10. Listen, Tell, and Show Our Partners' Data Stories
 11. Detect Lies and Reduce Bias
 12. Embed on the Web